HelenDAnalyst/Portfolio-Projects/README.md

 JOIN  PortfolioProject..CovidVaccinations vac
 ON dea.location=vac.location
 AND dea.date=vac.date
-WHERE dea.continent IS NOT NULL
+WHERE new_tests IS NOT NULL
+AND Dea.continent IS NOT NULL
 ORDER BY 1,2,3
 ```